 This is written by Stephanie Dobyns.
 Stephanie Dobyns is the Director of Digital Marketing for Dynamic Signal and has over 10 years of marketing experience.
-She’s an advocate for startups having supported the marketing efforts of a business incubator and advised early-staged founders on strategy and execution.
+She’s an advocate for startups having supported the marketing efforts of a business incubator and advised early-stage founders on strategy and execution.
 She was included in “30 Marketing Technology Experts to Watch” by Kapost and is highly engaged in San Francisco’s startup culture

 I’ve worked within event marketing my entire career.
 However, it was only recently that I was able to create a lead generation hack that produced more opportunities and closed deals than traditional event follow-up strategies.
 By taking the logic of event marketing and moving it onto social media, I was able to create a new marketing methodology that combined Twitter hashtags and Socedo integration with social selling.